Lovers and Luggers: Original novel

+In December 1936 Stuart Doyle of Cinesound announced he had bought the film rights.
+It was supposedly the first time the movie rights to a foreign novel had been bought by an Australian company.
+According to Filminkit "wasn’t a particularly well-known novel and was based around a silly idea (man chases pearl to impress woman) but one can see its attraction for Cinesound –it offered a heroic lead role, the opportunity for romance, music and action, a colourful setting and support cast, it was Australian but was action-adventure and thus might travel overseas, and gave an opportunity to use the studio’s top-notch art department and fancy new back projection equipment."

 Although the novel was set in Broome Ken G. Hall had Cinesound screenwriter Frank Harvey relocate the story to Thursday Island because it was easier to access.

 Production

+It was one of a number of Australian films around the pearling industry, other ones including Typhoon Treasure.
+Cinesound had just made another adventure melodrama Tall Timbers.

 Casting

 Hall gave the lead role to American actor Lloyd Hughes, who had been a star in the silent era and since then mostly worked on stage.
 Hall had met Hughes when the director visited Hollywood in 1935.
 The actor went on to make The Broken Melody for Hall.

 This was the first of what would be several character roles Alec Kellaway played for Ken G. Hall.
 The cast included a Hong Kong actor called Charlie Chan.

+James Raglan was signed on a seven-week contract.
+Filmink argued "Hughes isn’t great, but the key players around him are very good."

 Shooting

-James Raglan was signed on a seven-week contract.

 Hall was enthusiastic about the project because of his love for the tropics, although budget considerations meant most of the film had to be shot in the studio, with only the second unit going to Thursday Island under Frank Hurley.
 Hurley also shot some footage at Port Stephens and Broken Bay.
 Cinesound built one of its largest ever sets to recreate Thursday Island.
+It has been called "one of the best-looking Australian movies of its era."

+Filming of the main unit began 7 June 1936.
+Second unit filming took place in April.

 A tank was built to shoot the underwater scenes.
 However the water was not clear, so the scenes were shot at North Sydney Olympic Pool.
 Hall would direct scenes on boats by radio.

 In June, Hall paid tribute to art director Eric Thompson saying, "we have had almost incessant rain since we began production some five weeks ago with the result that we have been compelled to keep on working 'exteriors,' and immediately we finish one set Eric's boys have to start demolishing and assembling a new set for the next take".
 Stuart F. Doyle resigned from Cinesound during production but was kept on to supervise the finishing of the movie.

 Reports of the budget ranged from £18,000 to £24,000.